NextFaze/NFAllocInit/README.md

 Add to target's Target Dependencies in Build Phases, and also Link Binary with Libraries.

+Also, in Link Binary with Libraries add AVFoundation.framework.

 Add to target linker flags '-ObjC'